-We’ve talked with a lot of KZOK listeners who went to see this guy the other night in the Key Arena on his Goodbye tour.
-He’s going to retire from performing after being diagnosed with Alzheimer’s last year.
-He’s been playing rock and roll and country since the mid 50’s from Arkansas where he grew up, to New Mexico where he played in his uncle’s band, and to Los Angeles to seek fame and fortune as a member of The Wrecking Crew group of studio musicians who played on everything from Elvis to Sinatra, was a member of The Champs (Tequila, as any Husky fan knows), played with the Beach Boys, and finally as a megastar solo artist with his own TV show.
-And 76 year old Glen Campbell had one of his first big solo hits today in 1968 when Witchita Lineman went to number 1.
+We’ve talked with a lot of KZOK listeners who went to see this guy in the Key Arena in 2012 on his Goodbye tour.
+He’s retired from performing now, after being diagnosed with Alzheimer’s.
+He’d been playing rock and roll and country since the mid 50’s from Arkansas where he grew up, to New Mexico where he played in his uncle’s band, and to Los Angeles to seek fame and fortune as a member of The Wrecking Crew group of studio musicians who played on everything from Elvis to Sinatra, was a member of The Champs (Tequila, as any Husky fan knows), played with the Beach Boys, and finally as a megastar solo artist with his own TV show.
+And 80 year old Glen Campbell had one of his first big solo hits today in 1968 when Witchita Lineman went to number 1.

 The Monkees played the last live show (before their first reunion 15 years later) at the Oakland Coliseum home of the Raiders and A’s tonight in 1969.